-- 4. Fire Evacuation: According to the State Fire Marshal, the residence halls at UNK meet, and in many cases exceed, the state fire and life safety codes.
-Halls are equipped with safety equipment including smoke detectors and sprinklers in each room.
-For your safety, we advise that you familiarize yourself with the fire evacuation routes in your hall and follow posted procedures for evacuation in the event of a fire alarm.
-Please calmly make the quickest and safest exit out of the building.
-The following is a list of gathering points in case of a fire: - Antelope Hall South of flag poles by MSB & COPE - Nester North South main entrance to Antelope - Nester South South main entrance to Antelope - Centennial Tower East Parking lot #1 corner of 9th Ave & 29th St - Centennial Tower West Parking lot #4 north of NS Union - Mantor Hall Between Men's Hall and the football field - Men's Hall Parking lot between Otto & MSB - Randall Hall Parking lot #11 far west of Randall - URN Parking lot #14, by HSC & COE, west end - URS Parking lot #14, BY HSC & COE, east end - 5.
+- If the nearest exit is blocked by smoke, heat or fire go to an alternative exit. - If all exits for a floor are blocked, go to the stairwell landing if safe if not go back to your room, close the door, and open the window. - After leaving the building, stand clear and follow directions from emergency personnel. - 8.
 Cooking: Cooking is prohibited in resident rooms.
-Cooking may only be done in hall kitchens or in the individual kitchenettes in the Antelope/Nester complex. - 6.
+Cooking may only be done in hall kitchens or in the individual kitchenettes in the Antelope/Nester complex. - 9.
 Appliances: Only items with enclosed heating or lighting elements are permitted.
 Both the appliance and any cord used in connection with it must have a UL (Underwriters Laboratories) approved label.
 Residents may use coffee makers within their rooms.
-Other appliances such as, toasters, toaster ovens, George Foreman-style grills, electric skillets and infrared ovens may be operated in residence hall kitchens only.
+Other appliances such as, toasters, toaster ovens, George Foreman-style grills, electric skillets, and infrared ovens may be operated in residence hall kitchens only.
 Microwave ovens, standalone freezers and window mounted air conditioning units are not allowed to be brought to campus.
 Residents that reside in Antelope/Nester are permitted to have and use toasters, toaster ovens, George Foreman-style grills, electric skillets, electric grills, and infrared ovens in the kitchen area.
-These items are not permitted for use in sleeping rooms. - 7.
+These items are not permitted for use in sleeping rooms. - 10.
 Extension Cords and Surge Protectors: Extension cords and surge protectors may be used in the residence halls.
 Extension cords and surge protectors must be Underwriters Laboratory (UL) approved and contain a 3-prong grounded plug.
-Extension cords and surge protectors cannot exceed 12-feet in length and should not be strung together with other extension cords. - 8.
-Tobacco: The use of all forms of tobacco and vaping products is prohibited on University of Nebraska at Kearney property with the exception of parking lots.
-The prohibition extends to vehicles and venues owned, operated, leased, occupied or controlled by the University.
-"Tobacco products" Includes all forms of tobacco, inclusive of but not limited to, cigarettes, cigars, pipes, water pipes (hookah), electronic cigarettes and similar devices, and smokeless tobacco products. - 9.
+Extension cords and surge protectors cannot exceed 12-feet in length and should not be strung together with other extension cords.

+- 11. Tobacco and Vaping: The use of all forms of tobacco and vaping products is prohibited on University of Nebraska at Kearney property with the exception of parking lots.
+The prohibition extends to vehicles and venues owned, operated, leased, occupied, or controlled by the University.
+"Tobacco products" includes all forms of tobacco, inclusive of but not limited to, cigarettes, cigars, pipes, water pipes (hookah), electronic cigarettes and similar devices, and smokeless tobacco products. - 12.
 Candles and Incense Candles: (including lit and unlit decorative candles) and incense are not permitted in the residence halls.
 No-flame candle plates are not permitted.
 Wax warmers with enclosed miniature light bulbs are permitted.